sophiefe12/sophiefe12/README.md

     </header>
         <section id="about">
             <h2>About Me</h2>
             <p>Hello!
 I'm a motivated Computer Science and Business Technology Master student.
 I am passionate about the technology industry hoping to work in the fields.
-With a background in Business I enjoy learning new technologies, solving complex problems, and working in teams.</p>
+With a background in Business I enjoy learning about new technologies, solving complex problems, and working in teams.</p>
         </section>
         <section id="skills">
         <h2>Skills</h2>